setms/book/docs/design/analysis.md

   The latency for processing such commands is the latency of the entire process.
   For asynchronous commands, the latency is just the work for validating the input.
   Use asynchronous commands where possible, to give faster feedback.
-- Split off command/event handlers that have significantly different scaling requirements into their own components, so they can scale independently.
+- Split off command/event handlers that have significantly different scaling requirements into their own subsystems, so they can scale independently.

 Resilience:

-- Make some queues explicit as components so that retries can handle issues during processing of commands/events.
+- Make some queues explicit as subsystems so that retries can handle issues during processing of commands/events.
   This requires that the handling code is idempotent.
 - Split off command/event handlers that have a big risk of causing issues, like OOM, to reduce impact on other parts.
 - Define what liveness means for each process.
-  Consider using an orchestration tool (another component) to automatically restart processes that fail the liveness test.
+  Consider using an orchestration tool (another subsystem) to automatically restart processes that fail the liveness test.
 - Consider load shedding when performance requirements aren't met to preserve uptime.
   Detect this using the metrics defined in these requirements.